Please ensure Javascript is enabled for purposes of website accessibility

 Ants on a Log Snack Time

-Here’s a fun snack time treat you probably enjoyed when you were little (and may still be enjoying now – lol) This is something preschool children can put together themself.
-All you need are pieces of celery, peanut butter, and raisins or chocolate chips.
+Here’s a fun snack time treat you probably enjoyed when you were little (and may still enjoy now – lol).
+This is a healthy snack preschool children can put together themself.
+All you need are pieces of celery, some peanut butter, and raisins or chocolate chips.

 Play Ants in the Pants

-Ants in the Pants is a classic game is a fun activity that preschoolers have been enjoying for decades.
+Ants in the Pants is a classic game.
+It’s a fun activity that preschoolers have been enjoying for decades.
 Children try to flip plastic ants into a container that looks like pants.
-This game is a fun way to build fine motor skills, finger strength, and hand-eye coordination
+This game is a great way to build fine motor skills, finger strength, and hand-eye coordination.

 Books About Ants for Preschoolers

-I Saw an Ant on the Railroad Track by Joshua Prince.
-This is my favorite ant book.
+I Saw an Ant on the Railroad Track is one of my favorite books!
 The illustrations are amazing.
 I love the rhythmic rhyming text.
-It tells the story of a dedicated railroad worker who values the life of a little ant.
+It tells the story of a dedicated railroad worker who is kind to a little ant.

 Ant Coloring Pages for Preschoolers

-Enjoy these fun ants coloring pages with your preschooler.
+Enjoy these fun ant coloring pages with your preschooler.

 5 ant coloring sheets and cartoon ant on each side of the picture climbing a leaf stalk